-Data from the buoys are carefully curated and shared publicly via the web, serving as a real-time tool for Great Lakes water resource managers, drinking water treatment operators, water supply operators, the Coast Guard, local law enforcement, and boaters, swimmers and fishermen in the Lakes.
+Data from the buoys shared publicly via the web, serving as a real-time tool for Great Lakes water resource managers, drinking water treatment operators, water supply operators, the Coast Guard, local law enforcement, and boaters, swimmers and fishermen in the Lakes.
 Recently, buoy-based monitoring has played an important role in characterizing and monitoring harmful algal blooms (HABs) in Lake Erie.

-LimnoTech has been a leader in environmental science for over four decades.
+LimnoTech has been a leader in environmental science, engineering, and monitoring for over four decades.
 We have expert staff who have a reputation for relentless creativity and innovation.
 We can develop monitoring solutions that are custom, flexible, cutting-edge, and efficient to ensure our clients’ data and information access needs are met and exceeded.

 Talk to us!
 Please contact Ed or Greg to find out more about our work and how we could work with you.